JChamberlain85/Blackjack/README.md

 # Blackjack

 ## Overview
-This project is a simplified simulation of the popular Blackjack card game, implemented in C++.
+This project is a simplified simulation of the Blackjack card game, implemented in C++.
 The game features a single player competing against a computer dealer.
 It aims to provide an engaging programming exercise while emphasizing responsible gaming principles.

 ---